 Optional Courses (5 ECTS each)

-- Advanced Topics in SMC (terms 1 & 2): Seminar covering core methodological and application topics of relevance to Sound and Music Computing. [web]
+- Advanced Topics in SMC (terms 1 & 2): Seminar covering core methodological and application topics of relevance to Sound and Music Computing with special emphasis on machine learning. [syllabus]

-- Audio and Music Processing Lab (term 2): State-of-the-art methods and tools for the automatic processing (focusing on its generation and transformation) of music content. [web]
+- Audio and Music Processing Lab (term 2): State-of-the-art methods and tools for the automatic processing (focusing on its generation and transformation) of music content. [syllabus]

-- Advanced Interface Design (term 2): Paradigms, methods, and tools used in the construction of complex multimodal interfaces between people and artifacts. [web]
+- Advanced Interface Design (term 1): Paradigms, methods, and tools used in the construction of complex multimodal interfaces between people and artefacts. [syllabus]

-- Systems Design, Integration and Control (term 2): Paradigms within design, integration, and control of truly feasible complex systems, with a special stress on neuromorphic principles underlying biological, interactive, cognitive and emotive systems. [web]
+- Systems Design, Integration and Control (term 2): Paradigms within design, integration, and control of truly feasible complex systems, with special stress on neuromorphic principles underlying biological, interactive, cognitive and emotive systems. [syllabus]

-- Natural Language Interaction (term 2): The subject covers central themes related to interaction with intelligent agents through natural language.
-The approach will be built on models of written dialog, analysis and generation of natural language, and implementations. [web]
+- Natural Language Interaction (term 1): The subject covers central themes related to interaction with intelligent agents through natural language.
+The approach will be built on models of written dialogue, analysis and generation of natural language, and implementations. [syllabus]

-- Cognitive Science and Psychology: Mind, Brain, and Behaviour (term 1): The seven central disciplines that form traditional cognitive science, showing how the concepts and paradigms of these disciplines bring complementary visions of mind, brain and behavior. [web]
+- Cognitive Science and Psychology: Mind, Brain, and Behaviour (term 1): The seven central disciplines that form traditional cognitive science, showing how the concepts and paradigms of these disciplines bring complementary visions of mind, brain and behaviour. [syllabus]

 - Machine Learning (term 1): The course covers the theory, definition, and implementation of various machine learning methods and algorithms.
-These are algorithms that generalize from labeled or unlabelled examples. [web]
+These are algorithms that generalize from labelled or unlabelled examples. [syllabus]

 - Research Project (20 ECTS): Carry out a research project and write a thesis report under the supervision of a teacher.
-Includes a weekly class to present and discuss relevant topics to help decide, develop and present the individual thesis work.
+Includes a weekly class to present and discuss relevant topics to help decide, develop and present the individual thesis work [more info].